Overstimulation Isn’t the Problem. Missing Stillness Is

 How to create still moments

-In practice, that means letting calm moments exist without immediately filling them.
+What actually works is letting calm moments exist without immediately filling them.

+A pause before lifting.
+A moment after play.
 Letting transitions settle instead of rushing through them.

 Stillness is a skill, and like any skill, it has to be practiced.